Kia Ceed interior

 The Kia Ceed’s interior comes packed with tech and looks much more upmarket than the old model but alternatives still have the edge when it comes to flashy design and posh materials.

 The Kia Ceed’s interior looks pretty smart but doesn’t quite have the same upmarket feel as a VW Golf.
-Sure, you get a 7-inch touchscreen infotainment system as standard, but it sits perched on top of the dashboard and looks like a bit of an afterthought when compared to the VW’s slick integrated unit.
-Thankfully, this infotainment system comes with some physical shortcuts to make it easy to use on the move.
+Sure, you get an 8-inch touchscreen infotainment system as standard, but it sits perched on top of the dashboard and looks like a bit of an afterthought when compared to the VW’s slick integrated unit.

 Look a little lower, however, and you’ll notice the slightly mismatched heating and ventilation controls.
 They’re easy to use, but don’t quite fit in with the rest of the Ceed’s neat, well-organised cabin.

 Most of the surfaces you touch regularly – from the soft padded plastics on the doors to the squidgy dashboard – feel reasonably posh and all models come with a leather-trimmed steering wheel as standard.
 Pick a mid-range ‘3 car and you get some metal-effect trims around the air vents and on the steering wheel that look pretty smart.
 Unfortunately, this shiny trim on the steering wheel can produce a lot of glare in bright sunlight – not exactly ideal.

 Entry-level cars come with fabric upholstery, but Blue Edition, ‘3’ versions and sportier GT Line cars get some faux leather trim on the front seat bolsters.
 Go for a high-spec Kia Ceed First Edition and you get leather seats as standard with contrasting grey stitching but, if you fancy something a little more colourful, GT models come with plenty of contrasting red stitching on the front seats and doors.

 At a glance, the Kia Ceed’s cabin looks pretty slick.
 Peek a little closer, however and you’ll notice that some of the buttons look like pieces borrowed from a few different jigsaw sets